googleanalytics/autotrack/docs/plugins/clean-url-tracker.md

 ### Using the `urlFieldsFilter` option

-If the available configuration options are not sufficient for your needs, you can use the `urlFieldsFilter` option to arbirarily modify the URL fields sent to Google Analytics.
+If the available configuration options are not sufficient for your needs, you can use the `urlFieldsFilter` option to arbitrarily modify the URL fields sent to Google Analytics.

 The following example passes the same options as the basic example above, but in addition it removes user-specific IDs from the page path, e.g. `/users/18542823` becomes `/users/<user-id>`: